wrussell1999/wrussell1999/README.md

 💻 Currently running the MLH Fellowship

-🎥 Running Hack Productions on the side, working with events world wide
+🎥 Running Hack Productions on the side, working with events worldwide

 🎓 Studying at the University of Birmingham